skramm/cpphtmltags/docs/dev_info.md

 \todo 20200327: put back the silent error mode (see HTTAG_NO_CHECK)

-\todo 20200329: check bevavior of f << tag: does tag get cleared ?

 \todo 20200329: enforce not tag content when parent tag is "text-only"